ethereum-optimism/design-docs/security/fma-fjord.md

 - **Mitigations:** End to end testing, and making sure the upgrade works properly and at the right time on our devnets and testnest.
 The end to end testing consists of all the tests in the `op-e2e` folder that were added as part of the implementation PRs.

 - **Detection:** We can easily see if the L2 contracts were upgraded as expected by trying to invoke their new read methods such as reading the blob base fee parameter from the gas price oracle.

 - **Recovery Path(s)**: Reschedule upgrade, possibly releasing new binary though without immediate urgency.

+#### Invalid `DisputeGameFactory.setImplementation` execution

+- **Description:** This occurs when either the call to the `DisputeGameFactory` could not be made due to grossly unfavorable base fees on L1, an invalidly approved safe nonce, or a successful execution to a misconfigured dispute game implementation.

+- **Risk Assessment:**
+    - Low likelihood.
+The low likelihood is a result of tenderly simulation testing of safe transactions, code review of the upgrade playbook, and manual review of the dispute game implementations (which are deployed on mainnet and specified in the governance proposal so they may be reviewed).
+    - High impact as Fault proofs remains incompatible with Fjord which would brick new bridge withdrawals.
+If we did nothing, i.e. ignored dispute-mon alerts and did not apply the FP recovery runbook, then an attacker would be able to steal the bonds of “honest” challengers that have upgraded their op-program to Fjord by using the ecotone fork chain to generate a fault proof.
+In this scenario, the attacker would be unable to steal funds from the bridge so long as there exists an honest challenger that is configured to generate ecotone execution traces.
+That said, the actual impact would be equivalent to [FP recovery](https://www.notion.so/8dad0f1e6d4644c281b0e946c89f345f?pvs=21) as it would trigger the runbook, where we would have the opportunity to use overrides to recover the system.

+- **Mitigations:** There are two cases:
+    - If the safe transaction couldn’t be successfully executed, then: Revert `OptimismPortal` to use the permissioned fault dispute game as its respected game type.
+Depending on how much time till the upgrade, a superchain pause would be needed in order to gather necessary the signatures to change the `OptimismPortal`.
+    - If the game implementation was misconfigured and this was detected prior to Fjord activation, then do the above.
+If detection occurs post-Fjord, then follow the [Fault Proofs Recovery Runbook](https://www.notion.so/8dad0f1e6d4644c281b0e946c89f345f?pvs=21).

+- **Detection:** An un-executed safe transaction is easily detectable.
+In the case of a misconfigured game implementation, the op-dispute-mon will alert proofs-squad and security on any attempt to exploit this misconfiguration.

+- **Recovery Path(s)**: Reschedule upgrade, possibly releasing new binary though without immediate urgency.